andradazoltan/yelp_db_and_concurrent_server/README.md

-CPEN 221 / Machine Problem 5

 Restaurants, Queries and Statistical Learning
 ===

-This machine problem is designed to allow you to explore multiple aspects of software construction:
+This project explores the following aspects of software construction:
 + managing complex ADTs;
 + multithreading and the client-server pattern;
 + query parsing and execution.

-In addition to these aspects, the problem also touches upon rudimentary methods for statistical inference and learning.
+In addition to these aspects, the project also touches upon rudimentary methods for statistical inference and learning.

-**Read this document carefully before you start.**

-### Logistics

-+ You should complete this assignment in pairs.
-+ The submission deadline is December 1, 11:59pm Vancouver time.
-+ To get your Github repositories set up, using [this link](https://classroom.github.com/g/DIS5KaZf).

 ### Background

-For this machine problem, you will work with an excerpt from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset).
-Specifically, you will work with data (in [JSON](https://en.wikipedia.org/wiki/JSON) format) on restaurants, and this data includes information about some restaurants, reviews of the restaurants, and user information (for those contributing reviews).

-You will use the dataset to create and maintain a simple in-memory database with restaurants, users and reviews.
-(Since the Yelp Academic Dataset does not contain details of business near UBC we are using information for restaurants near UC Berkeley or UCB!)
+This project uses an excerpt from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset).
+Specifically, the data comes in [JSON](https://en.wikipedia.org/wiki/JSON) format and is about restaurants, reviews of the restaurants, and user information (for those contributing reviews).The dataset is used to create and maintain a simple in-memory database with restaurants, users and reviews.

-The given dataset is in the JSON format and you can use the [JSON Processing project](https://jsonp.java.net) implementation of a framework for working with JSON in Java 8.
-Using such a framework requires that the Java compiler knows where to find the relevant files.
-A build manager like Gradle helps you indicate the JSON processing library as a dependency (for example, see [mvnrepository](https://mvnrepository.com/artifact/javax.json/javax.json-api/1.0-b01).)
-You may also want to read: [Gradle Dependency Management](https://docs.gradle.org/current/userguide/dependency_management.html).

 ### Part I: A Database as a Datatype

-The first part of this machine problem is to build a datatype (`YelpDB`) that represents Yelp's restaurant dataset.
+The first part of this project involved building a datatype (`YelpDB`) that represents Yelp's restaurant dataset.

-At the minimum:
+As a requirement from the assigment:

 + This datatype must implement the `MP5Db` interface, and
 + This datatype should have a constructor that takes three `String`s as arguments: these `Strings` represent filenames.
 The first file is the list of restaurants, the second file is the list of reviews and the third file is the user list.

-You should design this datatype to support a variety of useful operations.
-You have to decide on the representation for this datatype keeping extensibility (the ability to add new features and operations) in mind.

-To enable a reusable design, you many also want to examine some of the Amazon datasets (see [`http://jmcauley.ucsd.edu/data/amazon/`](http://jmcauley.ucsd.edu/data/amazon/)) and determine all the other datatypes you may need as well as useful subtype relationships.
-Think of simple types that can fit a variety of database situations and then subtype them to specialize for `YelpDB`.

-Before you start writing a lot of code, you should design the datatypes you want to create: what operations could these types support, what is a suitable representation and what are the rep invariants and abstraction functions.
-(You will have to document your design and discuss this with the instructor or a TA.)
-Think about enabling useful operations for your database and do not implement only the methods dictated by the `MP5Db` interface.

-For this part, complete a document called `Design.md` and place it in the main folder for your repository (where you would find this `README.md` file.)
-In this document, you should describe the choices you have made or plan on making. **This document should be available to the TAs and the instructor 12 hours ahead of your meeting with them.**
+Before we began writing a large portion of the code, we designed the datatypes, operations and rep invariants for these types.
+The initial plan can be seen in the [Design.md](https://github.com/andradazoltan/yelp_db_and_concurrent_server/blob/master/Design.md) document.
+The goal was to enable useful operations for the database that could make it reusable for a variety of applications, as well as allow for easy extensibility later.

 ### Part II: Statistical Learning

-In this part of the machine problem you will implement two approaches to statistical machine learning: one is an instance of unsupervised learning and the second is an instance of supervised learning.
+This portion of the project includes implementation of two approaches to statistical machine learning: one is an instance of unsupervised learning and the second is an instance of supervised learning.
 Statistical learning is an exciting area for computing today!

-The two operations that you have to support are also part of the `MP5Db` interface.

 #### k-means Clustering